baz1389/deck_of_cards/README.md

  * Once a deck has been created it is considered shuffled
     * 'Draw a Card' API call: replace <<deck_id>> with 'new' to create a shuffled deck and draw cards from that deck in the same request
         * Cards will not be put back into the deck once they have been played
-    * 'Reshuffle a Deck' API call: brings the card count back to 52
+    * 'Reshuffle a Deck' API call: brings the card count of a deck back to 52 so was not implemented